Skip to Content

 Perfectly Baked Chicken Drumsticks Recipe

 Everyone loves baked chicken drumsticks especially when the skin on chicken drumsticks are deliciously crispy and the meat succulent and juicy.
-Here we show you how to achieve great results every time you bake them and answer your most frequently asked questions.
+Read on for how to achieve great results every time you bake chicken drumsticks.

-- Check the internal temperature of the chicken which should be 85 degrees C (that's 10 degrees hotter than a whole chicken breast).
+5. Check the internal temperature of the chicken which should be 85 degrees Celsius (that's 10 degrees hotter than a whole chicken breast).

 How long does it take for chicken drumsticks to cook in the oven?